chemprop/chemprop/docs/source/tutorial/cli/train.rst

 Chemprop provides several molecule featurizers that automatically calculate molecular features and uses them as extra datapoint descriptors.
 These are specified using :code:`--molecule-featurizers` followed by one or more of the following:

-* :code:`morgan_binary` binary Morgan fingerprints, radius 2 and 2048 bits.
+ * :code:`morgan_binary` binary Morgan fingerprints, radius 2 and 2048 bits
-* :code:`morgan_count` count-based Morgan, radius 2 and 2048 bits.
+ * :code:`morgan_count` count-based Morgan, radius 2 and 2048 bits
  * :code:`rdkit_2d` RDKit 2D features
  * :code:`v1_rdkit_2d` The RDKit 2D features used in Chemprop v1
  * :code:`v1_rdkit_2d_normalized` The normalized RDKit 2D features used in Chemprop v1

 .. note::
    The Morgan fingerprints should not be scaled.
 Use :code:`--no-descriptor-scaling` to ensure this.

    The RDKit 2D features are not normalized.
 The :code:`StandardScaler` used in the CLI to normalize is non-optimal for some of the RDKit features.
 It is recommended to precompute and scale these features outside of the CLI using an appropriate scaler and then provide them using :code:`--descriptors-path` and :code:`--no-descriptor-scaling` as described above.

-   In Chemprop v1, :code:`descriptastorus`` was used to calculate RDKit 2D features.
+   In Chemprop v1, :code:`descriptastorus` was used to calculate RDKit 2D features.
 This package offers normalization of the features, with the normalizations fit to a set of molecules randomly selected from ChEMBL.
 Several descriptors have been added to :code:`rdkit` recently which are not included in :code:`descriptastorus` including 'AvgIpc', 'BCUT2D_CHGHI', 'BCUT2D_CHGLO', 'BCUT2D_LOGPHI', 'BCUT2D_LOGPLOW', 'BCUT2D_MRHI', 'BCUT2D_MRLOW', 'BCUT2D_MWHI', 'BCUT2D_MWLOW', and 'SPS'.

 Missing Target Values